 Serif Fonts Are Back (But Use Them With Purpose)

 For years I was firmly in the Helvetica-or-bust camp.
-Give me Helvetica Neue Bold on a clean layout and I’m happy—predictable, modern, and always legible.
-Sans-serif fonts have dominated digital design for most of the last decade, and for good reason: screen resolutions were low, rendering engines were inconsistent, and serif fonts often looked muddy on anything smaller than print.
+Give me Helvetica Neue Bold on a clean layout and I’m happy, predictable, modern, and always legible.
+Sans-serif fonts dominated digital design for good reason: early screens were low-resolution, rendering engines were inconsistent, and serif fonts often looked muddy on anything smaller than print.

 But things have changed.
 Dramatically.

-As high-density screens, improved font rendering, and broader web-font support have become standard, serif typography has started making a resurgence across modern web design.
+High-density screens, better font rendering, and broader web-font support have made serif typography a viable and often beautiful choice in modern web design.

 A post from @krla_cook on HubSpot’s Marketing Blog put it perfectly:

-Serifs bring warmth, elegance, and personality—qualities that bold, neutral sans-serif type doesn’t always capture.
-Brands looking to differentiate themselves visually are reaching for serif display fonts, mixing them with sans-serif body copy to create contrast and hierarchy.
+Serifs bring warmth, elegance, and personality qualities that bold, neutral sans-serif type doesn’t always capture.
+Brands looking to differentiate themselves visually are leaning into serif display fonts, mixing them with sans-serif body copy to create contrast and hierarchy.

 • Font Pair – curated Google Font combinations